Asynchronous Programming

 Regular JavaScript computations can fail by throwing an exception.
 Asynchronous computations often need something like that.
 A network request may fail, a file may not exist, or some code that is part of the asynchronous computation may throw an exception.

-One of the most pressing problems with the callback style of asynchronous programming is that it makes it extremely difficult to make sure failures are properly reported to the callbacks.
+One of the most pressing problems with the callback style of asynchronous programming is that it makes it extremely difficult to ensure failures are properly reported to the callbacks.

-A widely used convention is that the first argument to the callback is used to indicate that the action failed, and the second contains the value produced by the action when it was successful.
+A common convention is to use the first argument to the callback to indicate that the action failed, and the second to pass the value produced by the action when it was successful.

 someAsyncFunction((error, value) => {